anithasri07/House-price-prediction---basics/README.md

 Linear regression is chosen for this task as it is easy to understand and widely used for predictive modeling in machine learning.

+The goal of this project is to train a linear regression model to predict house prices.
+The workflow involves:

+Training a model using a dataset (homeprices.csv).
+Predicting prices for new areas provided in area.csv.
+Exporting the predictions to a new file (prediction.csv).
+This project is beginner-friendly and demonstrates the key concepts of data loading, model training, and result visualization in machine learning.

 ---

 ## Technologies Used